 It’s important to have tools for manufacturing traceability.
 Reaching this point is critical for production processes within an average company.
 Blockchain leverages traceability and brings process transparency to a high level.

 All operations and transactions are recorded.
 No one can ever make changes to these pieces of data.
 As a result, we get a single source of truth in a chain of custody.
 When we are talking about everyday operations, we will have minimized downtimes.

 Transparency and visibility of each stage of production and supply lifecycles are efficient with the help of blockchain.
 Improvement of these processes will lead to an increase in revenue and better ROI.

-The implementation of blockchain requires the adoption of new business models no matter if it’s an energy company or trading company.
-If your organization is ready for change and digital transformation even for the core processes, you will benefit from implementing blockchain.
+The implementation of blockchain requires the adoption of new business models, no matter if it’s an energy company or a trading company.
+If your organization is ready for change and digital transformation of the core processes, you will benefit from implementing blockchain.

 When you face the need to scale up your business, you have two ways.
-The first is to add more space for production, warehouses and so on.
+The first is to add more space for production, warehouses, and so on.
 Another way is expanding with the help of software.
-The second variant means using only existing capacity and improving the processes so that they will meet new demands.
+The second option means using only existing capacity and improving the processes so that they will meet new demands.

-An advanced ERP system will reduce the number of downtimes, track materials availability, production lines, any problems with delivery and further distribution.
-You will have fewer human working hours, no duplicate or inaccurate data, fewer delivery delays and so on.
+An advanced ERP system will reduce the number of downtimes and track materials availability, production lines, and any problems with delivery and further distribution.
+You will have fewer human working hours, no duplicate or inaccurate data, fewer delivery delays.

 We deliver robust ERP solutions for manufacturing organizations that improve the efficiency of the processes.
 DICEUS becomes a technology partner that takes care of the implementation of the latest technology stacks for good performance.
 Every partnership is driving digital transformation that will let manufacturers reach their business goals.